Contributing to the Heads Wiki

 - Navigate to the base of the locally cloned repo and alter

 _config.ymlto use the local theme.
 The simplest way is to comment out the line that beings

 - Now start Jekyll with:

 This will start the Jekyll development web server and should be viewable in a web browser at

 - create a branch in git for your changes

 - Make the desired changes, commit them.
 BE SURE NOT TO ADD

 _config.ymlto your changes.

-- To allow you and others to view the changes on GitHub, the GitHub pages branch may need to be changed.
+You may use github to render the changes for review by others.
 To do this, go to your fork of the heads-wiki on GitHub.com and click Settings.
 This should default you to the Options tab, scroll down to the section “GitHub Pages” and change the source branch to the name of the branch your changes are on.
-After a minute of so it should be built and can be seen under
+After a minute or so it should be available at

 ** NOTE:** the email account associated with your GitHub account may receive an error regarding the